 4. Affects property tax assessments

 Property taxes are often based on the assessed value of a property.
-A home appraisal can help ensure that the property is being assessed at a fair value, which can help homeowners avoid overpaying on their property taxes.
+A home appraisal can help ensure that the property is assessed at a fair value, which can help homeowners avoid overpaying on their property taxes.

 What Hurts a Home Appraisal?